-A unicorn in the world of start up is one that is a valued at over one billion dollars.
-Coined in 2013 by venture capitalist Aileen Lee, the mythical animal represents the statistical rarity of such successful ventures.
+In the startup world, a “unicorn” is a company that is valued at over $1 billion.
+Coined as a term by venture capitalist Aileen Lee in 2013, the use of the mythical animal in business represents the statistical rarity of such successful ventures.

 But do the equivalent statistical rarities exist in the pricing world?

 A pricing unicorn could be described as an improbable pricing event.
-For example prices go up 50% and demand increases by 100%, or a commodity with a 300% price premium holds a 40% share against a home brand competitor with 50% share.
+For example, when prices go up 50% and demand increases by 100%, or a commodity with a 300% price premium holds a 40% share against a home brand competitor with 50% share.

 - The private label: “Homebrand”